socialray/makahiki-ktuh/doc/challenge-design-players-settings.rst

 To add a new player, click the "Add user" button in the upper right corner.

-.. todo:: Can we change the number of defined players in the default configuration to, say, two, so that it is easier to reconfigure for an actual challenge?

 Defining multiple users through file upload
 -------------------------------------------